-The purpose of pursuing a baccalaureate education is to build on and move nurses beyond the technical nursing skills, learned in the first two years of education, to the professional level of nursing.
-This transition involves development of independent and critical thinking skills for clinical decision-making, preparation to participate on a collaborative level in multidisciplinary work, shifting focus from care of individuals and individuals within a community to the health of a community, refining professional communication, and developing beginning leadership skills.
+Baccalaureate completion (RN-BSN) program builds and moves nurses beyond the technical nursing skills, learned in the first two years of education, to the professional level of nursing.
+This transition involves development of independent and critical thinking skills for clinical decision-making, preparation to participate on a collaborative level in multidisciplinary work, shifting focus from care of individuals in hospitals and individuals within a community to the health of a community, refining professional communication, and developing beginning leadership skills.
 To accomplish this nurses choose a program where they will be guided, critiqued and coached in the process.
 Learning to be an independent thinker involves participatory learning, versus passive listening to lectures.
 The work will include considerable team work, discussion, and feedback on communication skills (verbal and written).
 Communication skill is emphasized because that is how one demonstrates what and how one thinks and because communication influences how others perceive and respond to us.
 The learning process will not always be comfortable (that is part of the process you elected to pursue), but it will be beneficially rewarding.

 Mary Ann Thurkettle PhD,